melancurion/getdata-030/README.md

 ### Raw Dataset
-The raw data files are available at this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data files are available at this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The files constituting the raw dataset are those listed in "Procedure for application of conversion script", step 3.

 ### Files
 This repo contains the following output products: